 - Attorneys’ Fees and Costs.
-If any litigation or arbitration proceeding is commenced in connection with this Agreement, the prevailing party will be entitled to reasonable attorney fees (including allocated costs for in house legal services), costs and necessary disbursements incurred in such action or proceeding, as determined by the court or arbitrator.
+If any litigation or arbitration proceeding is commenced in connection with this Agreement, the prevailing party, if any, will be entitled to payment by the other party of its reasonable attorney fees (including allocated costs for in house legal services), costs and necessary disbursements incurred in such action or proceeding, as determined by the court or arbitrator.

 - Equitable Relief.
 Any breach of a party’s obligations with respect to intellectual property or confidentiality rights will cause irreparable injury for which there are no adequate remedies at law.
 The aggrieved party will be entitled to seek equitable relief in addition to all other remedies and money damages that may be available, without the posting of bond or other security, or if required, then the minimum bond or security so required.

 - Amendments.
 Any amendment or modification to this Agreement must be in writing signed by both parties.

 - Assignment.
 Either party may assign its obligations under this Agreement upon giving written notice to the other party, except that neither party shall assign its obligations under this Agreement to a direct competitor of the other party without the other party’s prior written consent.

 - Notices.
 Any notices under the Agreement shall be sent to the addresses set forth in the relevant Insertion Order (or in a separate writing agreed to in writing by the parties) by facsimile, mail or express delivery service and deemed given upon receipt.

 - Waiver.
 The waiver or failure of either party to exercise any right provided for in this Agreement will not be deemed a waiver of any further or future right under this Agreement, and will not act to amend or negate the rights of the waiving party.